Overv/VulkanTutorial/en/03_Drawing_a_triangle/04_Swap_chain_recreation.md

 }
 ```

+Note that we don't recreate the renderpass here for simplicity.
+In theory it can be possible for the swap chain image format to change during an applications' lifetime, e.g. when moving a window from an standard range to an high dynamic range monitor.
+This may require the application to recreate the renderpass to make sure the change between dynamic ranges is properly reflected.

-we'll move the cleanup code of all objects that are recreated as part of a swap
+We'll move the cleanup code of all objects that are recreated as part of a swap
 chain refresh from `cleanup` to `cleanupSwapChain`:

 ```c++